-Issue Gaps & Needs 1 Public Transport Facilities • For the bus and taxi rank line of business, it should be kept in mind that these activities are also magnets for formal and informal trade activities, which in themselves generate a varied composition of wastes.
+Issue Ga aps & Needs 1 Public Facilities Transport • For the bus and taxi rank line of business, it should be kept in mind that these activities are also magnets for formal and informal trade activities, which in themselves generate a varied composition of wastes.
 Therefore, the district municipality must also make adequate provision for a waste service at these public transport facilities.
-2 Building and Construction waste • This includes building rubble from construction and spoil material from road construction and other activities in the district municipality.
+2 Building Construction and n waste • This includes building rubble from construction and spoil material from road construction and other activities in the district municipality.